J. David Walker Field at Legacy Park – Lehigh Mountain Hawks

 Not a terrible place to see a game; since it is so small you can get really close to the action and clearly hear the crack of the bat and the shouts from the umpire; the attendance is also pretty decent, so you can experience some good crowd noise.
 However, the facilities are admittedly lacking – it was built so long ago the Internet doesn’t even know when, there are no concessions, and all the seats are metal bleachers (only some have chair back rails, which are at least painted in the team colors).

-The Mountain Hawks compete in the Patriot League, which has been dominated by Bucknell for the last 25 years, and only has five baseball teams besides Lehigh (Army, Bucknell, Holy Cross, Lafayette, and Navy).
+The Mountain Hawks compete in the Patriot League, which has been dominated by Bucknell for the last 25 years, and only has 5 baseball teams besides Lehigh (Army, Bucknell, Holy Cross, Lafayette, and Navy).

 Lehigh draws a pretty good crowd for baseball games.
-The capacity is only 500, and the stands tend to get pretty full, so a lot of fans choose instead to watch from the hill behind the press box.
-You will see a long row of tables loaded with food up there, as well as several beer coolers hidden underneath.
-The crowd gets pretty raucous, more so even than the folks in the stands.
+The capacity at J. David Walker Field at Legacy Park is only 500, and the stands tend to get pretty full, so a lot of fans instead choose to watch from the hill behind the press box.
+You will see a long row of tables up there loaded with food, as well as several beer coolers hidden underneath, and that crowd gets pretty raucous, more so than the folks in the stands.

 The bathrooms are a little odd, however – there are plenty of them, but they are the inside-a-trailer type, not your usual free-standing option.
 Admittedly they are a step up from port-a-johns, so I guess they do the job, and at least they are clean and close to the stands!